Kevin Ayers: The European Years (1978–1992)

 The late 1970s and 1980s saw Ayers as a self-imposed exile in warmer climes (Spain), a fugitive from changing musical fashions, and a hostage to chemical addictions.
 Rainbow Takeaway was released in 1978 and That's What You Get Babe in 1980.
-1983's Diamond Jack and the Queen of Pain, Ayers' 10th solo album, was perhaps a low-point for Ayers.
+1983's Diamond Jack and the Queen of Pain, Ayers's 10th solo album, was perhaps a low-point for Ayers.
 He was quoted in a 1992 BBC Radio 1 interview as saying he had "virtually no recollection of making those records", and that living in Deià was "a very bad move on my part.
 The social scene was very intense, a meat market of expatriates all flaunting themselves and on display.
 My career was going downhill".
 Ayers released two more solo albums, 1984's Deià...Vu and 1986's As Close As You Think to little attention.
 The road back was marked with 1988's prophetically titled Falling Up, which received his first positive press notices in years.
 In 1987 he also recorded a vocal track for Mike Oldfield's single, "Flying Start".
-The lyrics of this song contains many references to Ayers' life.
+The lyrics of this song contains many references to Ayers's life.

 Despite the positive reception Falling Up received, Ayers by this point had almost completely withdrawn from any public stage.
 An acoustic album Still Life with Guitar recorded with Fairground Attraction surfaced in France on the FNAC label and was subsequently released throughout Europe.
-After a European Tour in April/May 1992 his musical partner Ollie Halsall suddenly died of a drugs related heart attack.
-Some collaborations with Ayers fanatics Ultramarine and a couple of concert tours of the U.K./ Europe during 1995 and a resulting live album, 'Turn the lights down',[Market Square,Records, 1999] with Liverpool's Wizards of Twiddly completed his output in the 1990s.
+After a European Tour in April/May 1992 his musical partner Ollie Halsall suddenly died of a drugs-related heart attack.
+Collaborations with Ayers fanatics Ultramarine and with Liverpool's Wizards of Twiddly completed his output in the 1990s.
+The Wizards of Twiddly collaboration encompassed a couple of concert tours of the U.K./ Europe during 1995 and a resulting live album, 'Turn the Lights Down' [Market Square Records, 1999].

 In 1993, Ayers toured America twice, usually performing solo with occasional guests, including Daevid Allen, who was also touring America at the same time.
-Aside from a few New York shows in 1980 with Ollie Halsall, these tours were Ayers' first live performances in America since 1968.
+Aside from a few New York shows in 1980 with Ollie Halsall, these tours were Ayers's first live performances in America since 1968.
 In 1998 and 2000 he returned for two California mini-tours, performing in Los Angeles and San Francisco and backed by local musicians.
 The 2000 concerts had Ayers double-billed with Gong.
 Longtime friend John Altman joined the Los Angeles band in 2000.

 BBC DJ John Peel wrote in his autobiography: "Kevin Ayers' talent is so acute you could perform major eye surgery with it."